MicrosoftDocs/iis-docs/iis/manage/powershell/powershell-snap-in-navigating-the-iis-snap-in-namespace.md

 ---
-title: "PowerShell Snap-in: Navigating the IIS Snap-in Namespace | Microsoft Docs"
+title: "PowerShell Snap-in: Navigating the IIS Snap-in Namespace"
 author: thomasdeml
 description: "Everybody is familiar on how the file system is organized.
-File systems are hierarchical namespaces, comprised of directories that contain files and other di..." ms.author: iiscontent
+File systems are hierarchical namespaces, comprised of directories that contain files and other di..." ms.date: 04/14/2008 ms.assetid: 92e66c6b-c614-4db7-a46e-800da9f4047c msc.legacyurl: /learn/manage/powershell/powershell-snap-in-navigating-the-iis-snap-in-namespace msc.type: authoredcontent
-manager: soshir
-ms.date: 04/14/2008
-ms.topic: article
-ms.assetid: 92e66c6b-c614-4db7-a46e-800da9f4047c
-ms.technology: iis-manage
-ms.prod: iis
-msc.legacyurl: /learn/manage/powershell/powershell-snap-in-navigating-the-iis-snap-in-namespace
-msc.type: authoredcontent
 ---